 Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have access to high-quality programs.
 Kansas Early Head Start Child Care partnership grants are used to help build support for various populations including children in areas with high concentrations of poverty and unemployment.
-These funds are awarded only to existing federally funded early head start programs that are meeting the Head Start Program Performance Standards through a procurement process where priority for funding goes first to the top half of the counties that had been identified as high needs due to high poverty rates, high unemployment and high out of home placements.
+These funds are awarded only to existing federally funded early head start programs that are meeting the Head Start Program Performance Standards through a procurement process.
+Priority was given to those that served in the 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty according to the Census American

+Community Survey 2019.
+The high priority counties are Riley, Crawford, Stevens, Kearny, Woodson, Sedgwick, Johnson, Wyandotte, Douglas and Shawnee.
+Kansas Early Head Start Child Care Partnership services are serving children in the high priority counties of Crawford, Stevens, Kearny, Wyandotte, Douglas and Shawnee.
 Links to Quality, Kansas' Quality Improvement System, was initially piloted in 18 county locations that had high poverty rates, high unemployment and high out of home placements, but is now available statewide.
 The program helps ensure access to programs that are in high need areas by their focus on improving business practices and quality through individualized pathways, financial supports, resources, tools and supports.
 Links to quality also includes coaching, mentoring, technical assistance, reviewing and assessing, to assist programs as they continuously improve and meet Links to Quality indicators, therefore building quality.
 Another support that has been made available is a Shared Service Networks, which include substitute pools, translation services, human resource services, legal services, and health consultation, all of which can be accessed through the Share Services Hub program.
 The business practice supports, and shared services share the idea that quality can't be increased unless providers are also able to remain open.
 L2Q is open to all licensed child care providers in Kansas, including those providing care in high need areas.
 KCCTO has an agreement with Kansas Department for Children and Families using CCDF funds for the Workforce Professional Development program and the Infant-Toddler Specialist Network.
 It uses training, technical assistance and financial supports to help build quality and support for providers caring for all populations, including those in high need areas.
 Technical assistance is also available through the Workforce Professional Development program and the Infant-Toddler Specialist Network, and it also includes topics to meet the individual needs of Early Childhood Care and Education professionals.
 Financial supports are available for Early Childhood Care and Education professionals to support progression towards their quality improvement goals, with priority given to those programs that are enrolled with Kansas Department for Children and Families Child Care Assistance.
 Scholarships are also made available to increase access to professional development opportunities, which improve the quality of care provided and allow providers more access to the trainings as mentioned previously.
 Financial support from CCDF has also been used to cover background checks and licensing fees for new and existing child care facilities, grants are issued to assist in the cost of minor renovations to ensure the health and safety of children, the cost of operating a new child care program prior to serving children and improving the licensing fingerprinting process.
 Communities-in-Action, a community coalition support model developed by Child Care Aware of Kansas, has supported several Kansas communities in building local child care solutions along with grant funding to support coalition efforts.